cdelahousse/Radio-Tray-Documentation/background.markdown

 ###What Will I Document?
 Is It Worth Documenting?
 Who's the Audience?
 How's This Useful?

-I will documenting the aspects of the program that would benefit from it.
+I will documenting the aspects of the program that would benefit the most.
 I will be documenting general usage and installation methods across multiple platforms and from source.
-There are two important configuration files, `bookmarks.xml` and `config.xml`, that need documenting.
-Lastly, I will explore the program's design and dependencies, and how installs itself in the filesystem.
+There are two important configuration files, `bookmarks.xml` and `config.xml`, that will be covered.
+Lastly, I will explore the program's design and dependencies, and how installs itself throughout the filesystem.

-I believe this is worth documenting because these aspects of the program haven't really been documented.
+I believe these parts of the project are worth documenting because they are integral components.
 Documentation relating to the configurations files would be essential for any heavy users or sysadmins.
-They could, for example, write a program to convert the `bookmarks.xml` file to and from other formats for other players.
+Using this document, users could safely backup their bookmarks file or automate additon of extra station.
+Developers could write a program to convert the `bookmarks.xml` file to another another player's format.
 Documenting Radio Tray's design and dependencies would help any new developer hoping to contribute to the project.
-New users will benefit the most.
-Documenting basic usage will allow people to evaluate the program or get up to speed more quickly.
+New users will benefit the most; documenting basic usage will allow people to evaluate the program or get up to speed more quickly.

 ###Tools Used